 Total solar eclipses are possible to observe from Earth because the moon is roughly 400 times smaller than the sun, and the sun is 400 times farther away from the moon.
 This provides the perfect geometry to produce this rare and spectacular event.

-For assistance with your missions in America, contact email@example.com
+For assistance with your missions in America, and more info on U.S. Expecting Total Solar Eclipse, contact email@example.com